boldboldness/xkb-mathy/README.md

 If this doesn't work, you can log-out/log-in or restart your X-session.

-* Activate the keyboard layout in your system settings, or whatever means you prefer.
+6. Activate the keyboard layout in your system settings, or by whatever means you prefer.

 ### Install as user: